AnastasiiaMishchenko/Internationals/Rosemary Poovattil/Lecture Notes/Lecture 3.md

 ## General Issues & solutions<a name="issue"></a>

+**Issue 1**:The Pi not getting powered up

+**Solution**: upgraded and reinitialize Pi

+**Mystery** : Chirantha did upgrades & it showed message saying upgraded but no trace of that upgrade was listed when the professor checked!

-**Issue:** Was working with MobaX portable version, but it is creating trouble and is very unstable
+**Issue 2:** Was working with MobaX portable version, but it is creating trouble and is very unstable

 **Solution**: Installed MobaX Home edition

-**Issue:** When two devices connected in series with the Py, cannot identify which device is being detected by the Py
+**Issue:** When two devices connected in series with the Pi, cannot identify which device is being detected by the Pi

 **Solution**: The help gave the following solution: